kisslinux/kisslinux.github.io/pages/installation.md

 **NOTE**: KISS does not currently support booting using an `initramfs`.
 When configuring your kernel ensure that all required file-system, disk controller and USB drivers are built with `[*]` (Yes) and **not** `[m]` (Module).

 ```
+# The build command will also run `make menuconfig`.
 ➜ kiss build linux
 ➜ kiss install linux
 ```